Recent Doctor of Philosophy (University of Edinburgh), Master of Philosophy, author of five monographs and seven novels.

 Conference organisation – one-day workshop, ‘Anthrobotics – New Perspectives on Social Automata and Techno-social Cognitive Systems’, University of Edinburgh, March 2017; one-day workshop, ‘60 Years of Essentially Contested Concepts’, University of Edinburgh, December 2016; three-day conference, ‘Creation of Reality: Towards an Interdisciplinary and Comprehensive Understanding’, University of Edinburgh, December 2015; ‘L’histoire culturelle du Néon: une approche multimedia’, Institute de Physique du Globe, Nuit Blanche/Nuit des Savoirs, Mairie de Paris, October 2012.

-Consulting Editor for Quarto Books/Ivy Press, 30-Second AI and Robotics, to be published in several languages in 2019.
+Consulting Editor for Quarto Books/Ivy Press, 30-Second AI and Robotics, to be published in 30 languages in 2019.

 Professional associations – TRANSOR (Trans-disciplinary Network in Social Robotics).